 Mahin was President and Managing Director of ETCO-FZC, an export company that worked with companies in Canada and Germany to evade U.S. sanctions and illegally deliver $3 million dollars’ worth of turbine parts to Iran.
 “By supplying Iran with millions of dollars’ worth of illegally exported turbine machinery, the defendant provided equipment that is critically important for Iran’s infrastructure,” said Assistant Attorney General John Demers.
 “This sort of sanctions violation allows the Iranian government to withstand the pressure of U.S. sanctions – pressure that is intended to end Iran’s malign behavior.
 We will continue to hold to account those who aid Iran in evading the United States’ comprehensive embargo.”

 On July 16, 2019, the U.S. Justice Department announced the indictment of Behzad Pourghannad, Ali Reza Shokri and Farzin Faridmanesh for illegally exporting “many tons” of carbon fiber to Iran.
 The United States successfully extradited Pourghannad from Germany, but the other two defendants, Ali Reza Shokri and Farzin Faridmanesh, remained at large, according to federal authorities.
 On August 29, 2019, Pourghannad pleaded guilty to conspiracy to circumvent U.S. export controls on carbon fiber.
-He was due to be sentenced on December 13, 2019.
+On November 14, 2019, the Justice Department announced that Pourghannad was sentenced to nearly four years in prison.

 Prosecutors said the businessmen, operating out of Iran between 2008 and 2013, obtained large quantities of carbon fiber, a controlled substance with military and nuclear uses, from an unidentified U.S. dealer and exported it to Iran through third countries.
 Export documents falsely described the material as acrylic or polyester.
 “Carbon fiber has many aerospace and defense applications, and is strictly controlled to ensure that it doesn't fall into the wrong hands.
 Pourghannad and his co-defendants allegedly went to great lengths to circumvent these controls and the United States' export laws.
 Together with our law enforcement partners, we will continue to protect our nation's assets and protect our national security.”